nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: Now to Him who is able to do immeasurably more than all we ask or imagine,
-    according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
-    Amen.
+  text: May our Lord Jesus Christ himself and God our Father, who loved us and by
+    His grace gave us eternal encouragement and good hope, encourage your hearts and strengthen you in every good deed and word.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 28th February 2021
+subtitle: " Sunday worship - 7th March 2021"
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!